kevin2huang/BIXI-Case-Study/README.md

 >The mandate is to strengthen BIXI’s demand prediction capabilities.
 BIXI would like to estimate its bicycle demand by hour of the day based on their data from 2018.

 ## 2) Gather the Data
-The data sets were provided by the course.
-I uploaded them in the data sets folder.
+The data sets were provided.
+They are uploaded in the data sets folder.

 ## 3) Prepare Data for Consumption